Apple Open Collaboration Environment: Objective

-The project started by taking a "20,000 foot overview" of existing mail systems, and trying to find common concepts and problems.
-Their key conclusion was that email systems were designed for the wrong purpose—to deliver email to people, when they should instead store and forward things to places.
-Compare this with the real-world postal service, which delivers not only mail, but magazines, packages, large parcels, and even (in one example) building materials to a worksite.

-The team also found other problems with existing email systems.
+The project started by looking at existing mail systems and trying to find common concepts and problems.
+The team also found problems with existing email systems.
 They tended to support plain text mail only, and rarely supported non-English characters.
 Support for mobile users was poor, often relying on third party workarounds that were of dubious reliability.
 And they were all based on a dedicated email server that was typically complex to set up, and often excessive for small installations with only a few people in an office.

-Finally, none of the existing products could give the user what they really wanted: a single universal mailbox and a single universal address book.
-In this pre-Internet era, savvy users often had mailboxes on their corporate network, online services such as CompuServe or AppleLink, and perhaps also a number of Bulletin board systems (BBSs).
-Each email system used its own standards for collecting and storing information, forcing users to run multiple clients to access the different services.
+None of the existing products could give the user what they really wanted: a single universal mailbox and a single universal address book.
+In this pre-Internet era, savvy users often had mailboxes on their corporate network, online services such as CompuServe or AppleLink, and perhaps also a number of bulletin board systems (BBSs).
+Each email system used its own standards for collecting and storing information, which required users to run multiple clients to access the different services.
 Although a single-mailbox system could be constructed by administrators with the use of email gateways, these tended to be expensive and technically challenging to maintain.